b13/b_dropdown/README.md

-removeChangeHandlers() | array (The removed handlers) | Removes all handlers that where bound via the onChange function. resetSelection() | Dropdown | Selects the first option, no matter if it is used as placeholder or not. select(*: indexOrElement) | Option/undefined | Selects an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element. setLabelForOption(string: label, *: indexOrElement) | string/undefined | Sets the label for an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element.
-Returns the label if set successfully or otherwise undefined. setValueForOption(string: value, *: indexOrElement) | string/undefined | Sets the label for an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element.
+removeChangeHandlers() | array (The removed handlers) | Removes all handlers that where bound via the onChange function. resetSelection() | Dropdown | Selects the first option, no matter if it is used as placeholder or not. select(*: indexOrElement) | Option/undefined | Selects an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element. setLabelForOption(*: indexOrElement, string: label) | string/undefined | Sets the label for an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element.
+Returns the label if set successfully or otherwise undefined. setValueForOption(*: indexOrElement, string: value) | string/undefined | Sets the label for an option either based on its corresponding index, its HTML element or a jQuery collection that wraps the corresponding HTML element.
 Returns the value if set successfully or otherwise undefined. toggleMock() | Dropdown | Toggles the open state of the mock menu.

 #### Option Attributes

+The following attributes get only updated if the change of them is triggered via a function in this documentation.
+Please make shure that these values get updated if you change them differently.
+An manual update can be achieved by setting the refresh attribute in the getters.

 Attribute name | Type | Description
 -------------- | ---- | -----------